rdkcentral/firebolt/apis/pr-feature-native-unit-tests-1/core/Device/index.md

 ### HDRFormatMap

-The type of HDR format that is supported
+The type of HDR format

 ```typescript
 type HDRFormatMap = {